zurafuse/udacity_optimization_project/README.md

 ### images

-* make pizzeria.jpg 2 files
+* I created a different, smaller "pizzeria.jpg" file to use on index.html.
-* compressed images
+* I used compressed images provided by PageSpeed Insights.

 ### index.html

-* asynch tag for google script
+* I added the asynch tag to the google script, since google analytics does not need to block the page.
-* css files moved to body
+* I moved style.css and print.css to the body of the html instead of loading it as an external file.
+This prevented the page from being blocked.
-* print.css relative to media
+* I referenced the googleapis style sheet with an onload attribute so it would not block the page anymore.

 ### pizza.html

-* css files moved to body
+* I moved the css files to the html body instead of referencing them as an external file.

 ### main.js

-* I gave the mover class the will-change property
+* I gave the mover class the will-change property.
 * In the for loop that generates the ".mover" sliding pizzas, I changed the number from 200 to 60.
 * In the updatePositions function, I moved the body.scrollTop calculation outside of the for loop.
 * In main.js, I removed the code's functionality to check for the pizza size of each randomPizzaContainer in the for loop and simply replaced it with code that checks for 3 sizes.
 I moved the scope of the sizes outside of the for loop, since all pizzas on the screen will be the same size anyway.
 I don't even need to know what the previous width was.
 I do not need an offset.